CrossRealms/Splunk-Integration-for-Lansweeper/TA-lansweeper-add-on-for-splunk/README.md

 DEPENDENCIES
 ------------------------------------------------------------
-* The Add-on does not have any external dependencies.
+* The Add-on does not have any external dependencies if you want to collect data from Lansweeper cloud.
+* If you wish to collect data from on-prem database, you need <a href="https://splunkbase.splunk.com/app/2686/">Splunk DB Connect</a> to collect data.
+See `DATA COLLECTION & CONFIGURATION FROM ON-PREM` for more information about on-prem data collection.

 INSTALLATION